Lipschitz geometry and combinatorics of circular snakes: Circular snakes

 \begin{Cor} If $X$ is a circular snake then the following conditions are equivalent: \begin{enumerate} \item $X$ contains a nodal arc; \item $X$ contains a node; \item $X$ contains two nodes. \end{enumerate} \end{Cor}

 \begin{proof} Notice that $(3)$ implies $(2)$ and $(2)$ implies $(1)$ are immediate.
 Assume that $X$ contains a nodal arc $\gamma$.
 Let $\mathcal{N}$ be the node containing $\Nod_\gamma$.
 Since $X$ is a circular snake, $\gamma$ must be abnormal.
-Hence, there must exist normally embedded non-singular H\"older triangles $T$ and $T'$, contained in $X$, such that $T\cap T' = \gamma$ and $T\cup T'$ is not normally embedded.
+Hence, there are LNE non-singular H\"older triangles $T$ and $T'$, contained in $X$, such that $T\cap T' = \gamma$ and $T\cup T'$ is not LNE.
 By Lemma \ref{Lem: nodal arcs for boundaries of HT of Def of Abn arc} we could assume that the boundary arcs of $T$ and $T'$, other than $\gamma$, are both nodal arcs.
-As $T$ and $T'$ are normally embedded, those arcs must be in a node different from $\mathcal{N}$.
+As $T$ and $T'$ are LNE, those arcs must be in a node different from $\mathcal{N}$.
 Therefore, $(1)$ implies $(3)$.

 \end{proof}